RedEminence/calculator/README.md

 # calculator

-A calculator made for The Odin Project
+A simple calculator made for The Odin Project

 Accessible at https://redeminence.github.io/calculator/